therealturb0duckz/Personal-Land-Record-Remote-Supervision-System-for-Individual-Landowners/README.md

-# 🌾 Project: Agricultural Land Record & Remote Supervision System
+# 🌾 Agricultural Land Record & Remote Supervision System

 This project presents a relational database design aimed at improving how landowners and farmers manage information about their agricultural assets.
 It focuses on preserving land knowledge across generations and replacing unreliable paper-based or memory-based management methods with a structured digital system.